 Michigan SNAP

-Michigan’s Food Assistance Program (FAP) is a joint initiative between the USDA and the State of Michigan’s DHS that aims to help low-income families, the elderly, and the disabled buy an adequate supply of nutritious food.
+Michigan’s Food Assistance Program (FAP) is a joint initiative between the USDA and the State of Michigan’s MDHHS that helps low-income families, older adults, and people with disabilities afford a nutritionally adequate diet.

 FAQ